Donna1990/crystal-clear/README.md

 - The form requests a required first name, last name and email address.

 ![Newsletter Sign Up Screencapture](assets/images/newsletter.png "Crystal Clear - Newsletter Screencapture")

+### Footer

+-

+## Features left to implement

+- Future updates may include a lunar calendar describing the best times to charge and use your crystals.
+- A section allowing users to choose their most compatible crystal based on their astrological sign.

+## Testing